awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 You can also store agent configuration settings in the Systems Manager Parameter Store for use with the CloudWatch agent\.
 Parameter Store is a capability of AWS Systems Manager\.

 **Note**
 AWS Systems Manager supports migrating from SSM Agent to the CloudWatch agent for collecting logs and metrics on 64\-bit versions of Windows only\.
-For information about setting up the CloudWatch agent on other operating systems, and for complete information about using the CloudWatch agent, see [Collect metrics from Amazon Elastic Compute Cloud instances and on\-premises servers with the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the *[Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)*\.
+For information about setting up the CloudWatch agent on other operating systems, and for complete information about using the CloudWatch agent, see [Collecting metrics and logs from Amazon EC2 instances and on\-premises servers with the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the *[Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)*\.
 You can use the CloudWatch agent on other supported operating systems, but you won't be able to use Systems Manager to perform a tool migration\.

 SSM Agent writes information about executions, scheduled actions, errors, and health statuses to log files on each instance\.
 Manually connecting to an instance to view log files and troubleshoot an issue with SSM Agent is time\-consuming\.
 For more efficient instance monitoring, you can configure either SSM Agent itself or the CloudWatch agent to send this log data to Amazon CloudWatch Logs\.